DO-Solutions/do-api-functions/genai-examples/function-instructions.md

 ref: https://docs.digitalocean.com/products/genai-platform/concepts/function-instructions/

 Call this function when the user asks about their DigitalOcean droplets, virtual machines, instances, or servers.
 Use this function to retrieve information about one or more droplets in a DigitalOcean account.
+You can also use this function to power on or power off a specific droplet when the user asks to start, turn on, boot, stop, turn off, or shut down a droplet.